kkats/GO-SHIP-Easy-Ocean/README.md

 ## Decisions
 #### Two products (at least)
-One with vertical interpolation only.
-The other with horizontal interpolation gridded on Lat/Lon.
+One without interpolation.
+The other with interpolation on a grid.

 #### Use [TEOS-10](http://www.teos-10.org)
 With measured TS retained